 It’s not too sweet either.
 It is perfectly balanced to be enjoyed on its own or with a variety of toppings.

 It never cracks on me!

-Beat the cream cheese really well before adding anything else.
+Beat the room temperature cream cheese really well before adding anything else.
 This is your only real chance to get all of the lumps out.

 Once you start adding more liquid, it gets harder to beat out chunks of cream cheese.
 So make sure it’s softened, beat it well and scrape the sides of the bowl a few 5imes before you move on.

 Add the remaining ingredients a bit at a time to make sure they incorporate well.
 It’s worth taking a couple of minutes to do it right.

 Once you start adding the eggs, keep the mixer on low.
 You don’t want to incorporate air at this point.